A person experiencing sleep paralysis will find they are temporarily unable to move or speak when they wake up, or are falling asleep.

 Is sleep paralysis a sign that something serious is wrong?

-But sleep researchers now know that, in most cases, sleep paralysis is simply a sign that your body is not moving smoothly through the stages of sleep.
+Sleep researchers say that in most cases, sleep paralysis is simply a sign that your body is not moving smoothly through the stages of sleep.
 Rarely is sleep paralysis linked to underlying psychiatric problems.

 What is sleep paralysis?

 Sleep paralysis is a feeling of being conscious but unable to move.
 It occurs when a person passes between stages of wakefulness and sleep.
 During these transitions, you may be unable to move or speak for a few seconds up to a few minutes.
 Some people may also feel pressure or a sense of choking.
 Sleep paralysis may accompany other sleep disorders such as narcolepsy.
 Narcolepsy is an overpowering need to sleep caused by a problem with the brain's ability to regulate sleep.